 3. Where can I see the certification for your cleanroom benches?

-While some data recovery labs prefer to go for overkill (and thus raise their operating costs unnecessarily), Gillware's laminar airflow cleanroom workstations are designed to meet the same standards of cleanliness you would find in a hard drive manufacturer's factory floor.
+While some data recovery labs prefer to go for overkill (and thus raise their operating costs unnecessarily), Gillware’s laminar airflow cleanroom workstations are designed to meet the same standards of cleanliness you would find in a hard drive manufacturer’s factory floor.
 An independent air filter specialist audits our cleanroom setup four times a year to make sure we meet ISO 5 Class-100 certifications for air cleanliness in our data recovery lab.
-The results of our cleanroom benches’ compliance tests from May 2017 can be viewed here:
+The results of our cleanroom benches’ most recent compliance tests can be viewed here:

 4. Can Gillware’s engineers recover data from damaged platters?

-Yes--as long as the damage isn't exceptionally severe.
+Yes–as long as the damage isn’t exceptionally severe.